MikePowar/LullaDub/README.md

 -------

-We wanted to design an application that helped babies and parents get better sleep and provide them with data they could use to optimize their sleep strategies.
+What if parents and babies could get a better night's sleep?
+With Lullaby, we designed a web application that helps babies and parents get a better night's sleep by notifying them when their baby is crying and providing them with data to optimize their sleep strategies.

-Inspired by Google's human voice libary https://developers.google.com/assistant/tools/sound-library/human-voices and their voice API
+Inspired by Google's human voice libary https://developers.google.com/assistant/tools/sound-library/human-voices and their voice API.

 ## Primary clients: